NREL/spades/README.rst

 .. |C++ Badge| image:: https://img.shields.io/badge/language-C%2B%2B17-blue
    :target: https://isocpp.org/

-SPADES (Scalable PArallel Discrete Event Simulation) is an open-source parallel discrete event simulation (PDES) package built on the AMReX library.
+SPADES (Solver for PArallel Discrete Event Simulation) is an open-source parallel discrete event simulation (PDES) package built on the AMReX library.
 Targeted at solving discrete event systems in parallel, this software package aims to be performance portable and scalable on